 Livestock keeping is the main economic activity in the County.
 An estimated 95 percent of the land is used by pastoralists; where a great number of the households are still mobile.
 This is an age-tested adaptation to the variable climatic conditions in these ecologically fragile rangelands.
 Unlike crop production systems, pastoralists are able to move the livestock where the rain falls as long as other factors that dictate mobility allow.
 This way the risk of total decimation of herds during droughts is reduced.
 Livestock products include, among others, milk, beef, mutton and camel meat.
 In Marsabit County, there is already scarcity of the available water which is insufficient for both livestock and crops.

 Water is an important, but often overlooked, component in livestock production.
 Livestock water requirements are affected by many factors including, size, productivity, diet and environmental conditions.
 Sufficient and good water quality can improve livestock production.
 Limited access or reduced water consumption can result in dehydration, leading to livestock losses.
 Herders in the county often travel several hours or even days to reach the nearest water source, with distances varying significantly depending on the season and Sub-county.
 For livestock, the average trekking distance in drought-affected times can be around 38.9km.
 The average distances to water sources in North Horr and Laisamis have been reported at approximately 80km, while in Saku is around 9km.

+Other challenges include, among others, silted water pans that dry up quickly and inadequate security (fencing) around water sources that often leads to contamination of shared surface water sources by livestock and wildlife.
+Overgrazing around water sources is equally associated with rangeland degradation.
+Conflicts over access to limited water points during drought remains a common challenge among neighboring pastoral groups.
+These conflicts are often aggravated by long-standing grievances, boundary disputes, identity politics and cattle raiding.

 2.7 Water for Irrigation

 The introduction of irrigation into a pastoral system creates new water demands.
 These new water demands change the water balance.
 Currently, rain-fed crop farming in the County does not thrive well because of climate variability.
 Nonetheless, there are some regions around Mt.
 Marsabit, Sololo and Moyale where crop farming does well during rainy season.
 The population working in agriculture is estimated to be about 2 percent.
 Main crops grown include vegetables, fodder, miraa, fruits, maize, teff, beans and millet.

 Only two percent of the County’s population practice crop farming.
 The total area under food and cash crop production is 5,060 Ha.
 However, the county has great potential of crop production with an area of 1,582,750 Ha being arable.
 Much of the area is underutilised due to climate variability.
-Irrigation is mainly carried out in Songa, Dabel, Loglogo, Kalacha, Larachi, Dukana and Hurri Hills.
+Insufficient water storage capacity also limits irrigation potential.
+Nonetheless, irrigation is mainly carried out in Songa, Dabel, Loglogo, Kalacha, Larachi, Dukana and Hurri Hills.
 The County is investing in irrigation infrastructure and, hopefully, this will increase acreage under crops.
 Considering the severe water scarcity in the county, the adoption of modern irrigation techniques will be also be crucial.

 2.8 Water for Trade, Tourism and Industry